 - Graduate students in related majors, such as Biology, Entomology, and Plant Pathology

 - Nursery, greenhouse, and garden center industry professionals

 - Individuals wanting to use these courses to jump-start a Master of Science in Horticulture

 - Research technicians in academia and industry

 Completing the certificate in Advanced Horticultural through AG IDEA was a valuable and motivating experience.
 As a property manager and landscape designer, the diverse coursework required by the certificate was immediately applicable to my daily work decisions.
 In addition, I was exposed to a deepening of knowledge that allowed me to incorporate new management programs and horticultural practices that will develop over the seasons to follow.
 This is important, because as landscapes change and grow, so too should our knowledge of work in horticulture fields evolve.
 The AG IDEA certificate program helped me greatly in this regard.

-Brad Kindler, Horticulture student, University of Nebraska-Lincoln
+Brad Kindler, Advanced Horticulture Graduate Certificate, University of Nebraska-Lincoln

-Choose from three certificates to find the right fit for your interests and experiences.
 Courses are offered during spring, summer, and fall sessions.
 An advisor will help ensure your path to completion is smooth.

 The certificate in advanced horticulture provides the basic knowledge and skills required to master advanced practices and principles in horticulture and is an excellent foundation for horticultural management positions, teaching, or graduate school.
 Courses cover a broad overview of horticultural production, balanced with basic coursework.

 - Plant physiology, nutrition, and irrigation science